jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 10. I changed the color of the border around the fig caption to aquamarine
 11. I changed all items with the class Location to the font size larger
 12. I changed all items with the class Location to the same color as the explore bar #131359
+13. I changed the font weight to the fig caption to thin